yomazini/RedScraperPro/RedScraperPro/DOCUMENTATION.md

 **🩸 "Those who cannot acknowledge themselves will eventually fail." - Itachi Uchiha 🩸**

-*RedScraperPro acknowledges itself as the ultimate Reddit scraping tool, and therefore, it will never fail.*
+*RedScraperPro acknowledges itself as the ultimate Reddit scraping tool, and therefore, it will never fail.* How?, With Your *Support*.